shamit-arch/procureflow/README.md

 **ProcureFlow** is a Django-based procurement management system that automates organizational purchasing workflows.
 It supports multiple companies and departments, role-based access, ticketed requisitions, HOD approvals, RFQ issuance by procurement, and a vendor quotation portal.

-> Short description: **ProcureFlow – A Django-based procurement management system with multi-role workflows, approvals, and vendor RFQs.**

 ---

 ## Table of contents